ihmeuw/pseudopeople/docs/source/datasets/index.rst

 Note that in the small-scale simulated population that is available by default, these addresses all have their city/state/zip code set to the fictitious location of Anytown, WA 00000.
-This is to ensure that linking is not unrealistically easy with the sample population (i.e., you cannot block on these attributes, as they are all identical).
+This is to ensure that linking is not unrealistically easy with the sample population (i.e., using these attributes to eliminate clear non-matches is not possible, as they are all identical).
+To read more about obtaining large-scale data with more realistic city, state, and zip code data, please see
-To read more about obtaining large-scale data with more realistic city, state, and zip code data, please see :ref:`Simulated populations <simulated_populations_main>`.
+:ref:`Simulated populations <simulated_populations_main>`.

 Some fields are not applicable to every record in a simulated dataset,